fbpx

 So with all this awesomeness, why didn’t the Z9 make the top pick?
 Well…the price point makes it a camera that few will be willing to pay for and it hasn’t been released yet.
 Early reviews look incredible, but I can’t in good conscience put it at the top of the list until I personally put the camera through some testing.

-Best Crop-Sensor
+Crop-Sensor Pick

 This is the second least expensive camera on this list, so if you are somewhat budget conscious but want to get into the highly-touted Nikon Z mount system, then this is a great option.

-But the real beauty and benefit to this camera (or the Z50 for that matter) is the versatility and the Z mount system.
+But the real beauty and benefit to this camera is the versatility and the Z mount system.
 You can use this as a relatively compact walk-around camera by putting a smaller lens on it or you can use a longer lens and get exceptional performance for wildlife photography.
-You even have access to the massive F-mount lineup with the FTZ adapter.

 I highly recommend this camera to beginners because of its versatility.
 Because Nikon uses the exact same Z mount on its full-frame and crop sensor cameras, you can use this camera as an entry point and slowly build up a nice collection of Z mount lenses before investing in a full-frame body.
 In fact, you may never even feel the need to jump to full-frame.

 This is a camera that I personally use on a regular basis.
-If I am going somewhere and want to get high-quality images but don’t want to carry around a bigger camera, the Zfc is my go-to.
+If I am going somewhere and want to get high-quality images but don’t want to carry around a bigger camera, the Z50 is my go-to.
 But I can also throw on a bigger lens and easily get professional-looking images.

 Why You Should Trust Me